nwatx/Competitive-Programming/README.md

     LENGTHS.append('l')
 ```

 Add `make.bat` to path, then you can run the file from anywhere using `make`.
 Ex. `make -f 1,2,3`.
-Make sure that the files are separated by commas and are in **one and only one** string.
+Make sure that the files are separated by commas and are in **one** string.

 ## Built in preset flags